gozdekurtulmus/processManagementSimulation_DataStructures_3/ReadMe.md

 # CENG 112 - Data Structures

-# Assignment 3:Operating System Process ManagementSimulation
+# Assignment 3: Operating System Process Management Simulation

 In this homework, you are expected to implement a basic “Operating System Process Management Simulation” application using Java.
 This homework will cover